All Products

 Note

 Replace 6379 with the number of the actual port on which you want to start Redis.
-For more information, see the Common parameters used with the redis-server command section of this topic.
+For more information, see the Common parameters used together with the redis-server command section of this topic.

 The following command output indicates that Redis is started as expected.